 Wearing a hat will not only protect your skin from the harmful ultraviolet rays of the sun, but it will also keep you cool all day long.
 In addition to wearing a hat, applying a generous amount of sunscreen on your face and body will also help keep you cool — since this will create a protective barrier against the sun.

-Blanton's Air, Plumbing, & Electric provides high-quality heating and air services to the residents of Fayetteville, NC.
-Visit our website to learn more about the services we offer.
+Blanton's Air, Plumbing, & Electric provides high-quality heating and air services to the residents of Fayetteville and Raleigh, NC.
 Please contact us at (910) 249-4898 to schedule your appointment today.